Gauge invariant canonical symplectic algorithms for real-time lattice strong-field quantum electrodynamics: Real-Time LCFT Simulations

 \subsection{Energy spectra}

 To verify the canonical symplectic structure-preserving geometric algorithms constructed in this work, we implement the code to obtain a class of numerical energy spectra of the Dirac-Maxwell theory based LCFT.
 As benchmarks, the analytical dispersion relations of linearized scalar QED are introduced to compare with these numerical energy spectra \cite{Eliasson,YShi1}.
-The dispersion relation of free Dirac fermions are given as \cite{Weinbegr},
+The dispersion relation of free Dirac fermions are given by \cite{Weinberg},

 which means that there are two fermion modes sharing a gap $2mc^2/\hbar$.
 The Dirac double-cone of positive and negative states is a basic property of relativistic particles.
 If there is no strong background magnetic field, e.g. the vacuum and unmagnetized plasmas, the Klein-Gordon-Maxwell (KGM) theory based scalar QED is a good toy model of the Dirac-Maxwell fields theory, both of which admit the same branches of linearized dispersion relations.
 The $1/2$-spin effects only modify the mode structures.
-The tree-level electromagnetic mode dispersion relation of the scalar QED can be given as \cite{YShi1},
+The tree-level electromagnetic mode dispersion relation of the scalar QED can be given by \cite{YShi1},

 Where $\omega_{p}$ is the plasma frequency of background fermions.
 When it comes to the vacuum, $\omega_{p}=0$ and Eq.~\eqref{eq:142} reduces to the light cone.
-The tree-level dispersion relation of electrostatic mode can be given as \cite{Eliasson},
+The tree-level dispersion relation of electrostatic mode can be given by \cite{Eliasson},

 Eq.~\eqref{eq:143} shows that the electrostatic mode consists of four branches.
 In vacuum, two gapless branches relate to the fermions moving with self gauge fields, which are known as Langmuir modes.
 The other two gapped branches are pair modes, and the half gap $2mc^2/\hbar$ means that if the photon energy $\hbar\omega>2mc^2$, the fermion pairs will be generated and the quanta of these pair plasmas have finite group velocities.
 The pair mode is also known as \emph{Zitterbewegung} effect in relativistic quantum mechanics, which is described as the interference between positive and negative states of a fermion on the Compton space-time scale.